 Ai Oikawa, Ph.D.

-Ai Oikawa, Ph.D.
-(AFINGEN co-founder) leads Afingen R&D team since Afingen’s inception in 2014.
-She earned her Ph.D in bioprocessing engineering and has more than 15 years of experience in genetics and molecular biology.
+Ai Oikawa, Ph.D. leads Afingen R&D and business teams since Afingen’s inception in 2014.
+She earned her Ph.D. in bioprocessing engineering and has more than 15 years of experience in genetics and molecular biology.
 She is an expert on bioinformatics experiments related to regulatory gene networks, transcription factors, and evolutionarily conserved promoter cis-elements across organisms.
-Her research has been awarded by Small Business Innovation Research (SBIR) programs from U.S. Department of Energy (DOE), United States Department of Agriculture (USDA), and The National Aeronautics and Space Administration (NASA), and grant programs from Japanese Society of Plant Physiologists (JSPP), Yamada Science Foundation (YSF), and Life Science Foundation.
+Her research has been awarded by Small Business Innovation Research (SBIR) programs from the U.S. Department of Energy (DOE), United States Department of Agriculture (USDA), and The National Aeronautics and Space Administration (NASA), and grant programs from Japanese Society of Plant Physiologists (JSPP), Yamada Science Foundation (YSF), and Life Science Foundation.
 While being Afingen’s R&D team leader, she has been an affiliate scientist and industry advisory committee member at Lawrence Berkeley National Laboratory’s DOE Joint BioEnergy Institute.
 Her R&D team is responsible for DNA assembly, molecular biology, phenotype and metabolite analysis to expand the Afingen’s fast-growth technology to commercially competitive crops.

 Bill Shelander, M.B.A.